flowcore-io/generator-bun-generator/README.md

-# @flowcore/generator-bun-app
+# @flowcore/generator-bun-generator

-A Yeoman Generator for creating a Bun application with Flowcore's IDD approach
+A Yeoman Generator for creating a Bun generator

 ### Install
 ```bash